MUON-CFD/SOMAR/docs/sphinx/source/quick_start.rst

 and remove it from your .basrc if you happen to have it defined there.

 Next, we create a conda environment using the provided environment file environment_lite.yml.
-But first, edit the name block in environment_lite.yml if you plan to use a name other than somar for the environment.
+But first, edit the name block in environment_lite.yml if you plan to use a name other than SOMAR for the environment.
 Also set the variable SOMAR_ROOT to point to the directory where you have downloaded SOMAR.

 Now it is time to create the conda environment.

 .. code-block:: console

-    cd /path/to/somar
+    cd /path/to/SOMAR
     conda env create -f environment_lite.yml

 This environment is based on Python 3.9.
 Note that it will install paraview, which you can